AFIT-R/afit-r.github.io/datawrangling/day-1.md

 ### Communication

 [Slack](https://slack.com/) will replace e-mail and Blackboard for our course.
 You will receive an invitation to the [AFIT DSL slack team](https://afit-dsl.slack.com/).
 You may wish to install one of the [apps](https://slack.com/downloads/osx).
-If you have any questions or concerns your first step should be going to our [slack channel](https://afit-dsl.slack.com/) and posting your issue.
+If you have any questions or concerns your first step should be to go to our [class slack channel](https://afit-dsl.slack.com/) and post your issue.
 You and your classmates should be monitoring slack to help each other out.
 In addition, I will also be watching slack and will chime in when necessary but my hope is that this will be a social process where everyone contributes to knowledge advancement.

 - Watch and read the introductory material to get started with Slack [here](https://slack.com/is).
 - You can also read this [introduction to Slack](https://vimeo.com/133692325) from one of Kris Shaffer’s courses (although this is a completely different course and slack team it provides a nice introduction that you might find useful).